googleapis/google-api-ruby-client/README.md

 The Google API Ruby Client makes it trivial to discover and access supported APIs.

+## Alpha

+This library is in Alpha.
+Some advanced features may not work.
+Please file bugs if any problems are found.

 ## Install

 Be sure `https://rubygems.org/` is in your gem sources.